Schedule a free consultation

 The most important thing for a felony parolee to do about a DWI charge is to beat the charge.
 Depending on the grounds for a successful DWI defense, beating the DWI charge may show that the DWI crime simply did not happen.
 And if the DWI crime did not happen, then a parole panel should not revoke a felony parolee's parole.

 The best approach to a DWI parole violation is to immediately retain Board Certified DWI attorney Doug Murphy.
 Attorney Murphy has the demonstrated knowledge, skill, and commitment to defend and defeat DWI charges.
 A felony parolee facing a DWI violation needs an experienced DWI lawyer both to beat the DWI charge and to show that the DWI charge should not revoke the parole.
 Rely on Houston DWI Lawyer of the Year Doug Murphy to preserve felony parole from a DWI violation.
 Attorney Murphy is one of only two Texas lawyers holding both DWI Board Certification and Criminal Law Board Certification.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 to discuss your case today.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 to discuss your case today.

 Back to Top